russellgordon/ics3u-s1-2024-25/content/source-ics3u/shared/Exercises/Clock App.md

 >
 > Then the partner who *does not* have the code right now needs to visit the address of their partner's remote repository, and [[Forking a Repository|fork and clone]] that repository to their own computer.
 >
-> Each partner within the pair should continue on and complete the exercises below independently.
+> Each partner within the pair should then continue on and complete the exercises below independently. 👍🏼

-## Exercises

 ### 1. Alarms